All Episodes

 That's it.

-And he was able to reverse what is a 50, 60 year, I don't know, institutionalist uh, you know, mindset that somehow we're gonna allow even allied countries to take advantage of us, and it is now gonna result in we have 75 countries that want trade deals, they want them immediately.
+And he was able to reverse what is a 50, 60 year, I don't know, institutionalist mindset that somehow we're going to allow even allied countries to take advantage of us.

 We've gone through the list over and over again of how bad they are and how they've mistreated the American people.